Lizhi-sjtu/DRL-code-pytorch/5.PPO-continuous/README.md

 The experimental results show that the Beta distribution can achieve better performance than the Gaussian distribution in most cases. <br />

 ## How to use my code?
-You can dircetly run PPO_discrete.py in your own IDE.<br />
+You can dircetly run 'PPO_continuous_Gaussian.py' and 'PPO_continuous_Beta.py' in your own IDE.<br />

 ### Test environments
 You can set the 'env_index' in the codes to change the environments.
 Here, we test our code in 5 environments.<br />